Chang-yup/GPS_DATA_PLOT/README.md

 # Description
 GPS_NMEA_DATA_PLOT : Main matlab code.
-INCH-RTCM32_TEST.log : The GPS log file I used.
+INCH-RTCM32_TEST.log : GPS log file I used.

 # How to use